klepas/fuckyouimaplatypus-site/index.md

 : Bents Basin Campground (1 hour west of Sydney CBD)
 : 525 Wolstenholme Ave, Greendale NSW 2745
 : Party bus services will be available to and from the venue on Saturday for non-campers

+### Workshops
+SDR Foxhunting (Whole Day)
+: By pamoshea, nullwolf and faz
+: Pamela O'Shea (@pamoshea): Pamela is a pentester from Melbourne.
+She is an organiser of the Melbourne Software Defined Radio Group and follows the prime directive.

 ### FAQ
 How do I get there?